Array§

 sliceTo<I extends string | any[]>(data: I, to: number): I

-array or string up to, but not including,
+Return a shallow copy of the data array or string up to, but not including,

 the index 'to.
-Returns an empty array if
+Returns an empty array if to` is not an integer.

 Source§split(data: string, separator: string | RegExp): string[]